bennybp/BPModule/dox/shared.md

 running within the process.
 If you ever get an "undefined symbol:
 (gibberish)" error, that means the program is requesting something that has not been loaded into its symbol table.
 When using C++, the gibberish is a mangled name.
+Each symbol can be thought of as the key in a map, where the value is the machine code to execute when that symbol is called.

-The symbol table is loaded from a few different places:
+The code a symbol maps to can be loaded from a few different places:

   * Anything compiled in (ie, the source files that were compiled into that binary)
   * Static libraries (linked at compile time, also in the binary file)
   * Shared libraries (linked at compile time, loaded at runtime)
   * Modules (NOT linked at compile time, loaded at runtime)

-The only real difference between shared libraries and modules is that the existence of the module is unknown at compile time.
+The only real difference between shared libraries and modules is that you can't link against a module.

 ## What is a Shared-Object (SO) File ##

 An SO file is just a collection of functions and other data that is accessible from other programs at runtime.
+There are two types of so files, shared libraries and modules.
 That's about it.

 ## Shared Libraries ##